ADerN - Expansion and Digitisation of Efficient Renewable Local Heating Networks

 This EFRE-funded project called "GTW" is based on the idea of technology transfer from the field of applied research to industrial project partners of the middle sized sector.
-In various individual projects with different industrial partners, research on new technologies and processes is done to strengthen the market position of the industrial partners.
+In various individual projects with different industrial partners, research on new technologies and processes was done to strengthen the market position of the industrial partners.

-KaWaTec - Efficient Heat and Refridgeration Management in Buildings
+KaWaTec - Efficient heat and refridgeration management in buildings

 Under the acronym "KaWaTec", the research field of energy efficiency in buildings is further extended by applying theoretical approaches and innovative ideas on the real institute building of the iwe.
 By developing an efficient energy management strategy for the new construction, the energy produced by daily research practice can be used to minimize the consumption of the building.

-OpToKNuS - Optimization-Toolbox for biomass gasifiers with Kinetic Numeric Simulations
+OpToKNuS - Optimization-toolbox for biomass gasifiers with kinetic numeric simulations

 By running kinetic simulations of gasification reactors, the influence of different feedstock materials and process parameters on the product distribution and efficiency of the process can be predicted.
 The simulation core will be published online as an open source toolbox for plant owners and manufacturers

-In Cooperation with Bioenergie Nordhalben eG (the owner of a local heating grid), ENERPIPE GmbH (a manufacturer of insulated grid pipes) and HDG Bavaria GmbH (a manufacturer of woodchip boilers), an intelligent interface between the user and the grid control is developed in this project.
+In cooperation with Bioenergie Nordhalben eG (the owner of a local heating grid), ENERPIPE GmbH (a manufacturer of insulated grid pipes) and HDG Bavaria GmbH (a manufacturer of woodchip boilers), an intelligent interface between the user and the grid control is developed in this project.
 The aim of this new interface is to allow a smart grid control by predicting the demand of the grid and, therefore, minimize the strorage and grid losses.